 Other Matters

 Concern was raised about the additional requirements in the IESBA NOCLAR pronouncement to communicate NOCLAR in the circumstances of group audits.
 A few members were somewhat apprehensive about the IAASB’s decision at the March 2016 meeting to not make any revisions to ISA 600 to address NOCLAR at this time and instead include the issue in the IAASB’s ongoing project in relation to ISA 600.
 These members were of the view that, because those revisions would only come into effect in several years’ time, this would result in a temporary gap between the IESBA Code and the ISAs, which would be unhelpful.
 It was suggested that the Task Force could explore whether a new requirement could be included in ISA 250 (Revised) to alert auditors to the additional requirements in respect of group audits contained in the IESBA NOCLAR pronouncement, which could be deleted at a later stage when ISA 600 is revised.
 Mr. Murtagh noted that adopting an approach of making temporary revisions to the ISAs was not the usual practice and would need to be thoroughly considered by the IAASB before implementing these types of changes.

+Comments received from Prof. Köhler in advance were relayed to the Board.
+These comments were consistent with her concerns reported at the March 2016 IAASB meeting, where it was suggested that a fundamental dialogue between the IAASB and IESBA at the Board level at an earlier stage in the process on certain issues would have been useful and that in future cooperation between the two Boards might need to be improved for matters that affect both Boards.
+In Ms. Köhler’s view, these issues lead to legitimate questions about the relationship between IAASB’s International Standards and the IESBA Code.

 PIOB Comments

 Mr. Holm supported the changes to the definition and the proposed effective date.
 However, Mr. Holm believed that paragraph 28 was not sufficiently clear about the requirement to report non-compliance and shared some suggested improvements.
 He further noted the sequencing of the application material supporting paragraph 28 should be revisited.